 There are many reasons why knowing what motherboard socket you have is critical.
-When buying a CPU or when upgrading your CPU, it is important that the socket on the CPU and the motherboard both should match.
-So how to check motherboard socket you have?
+When buying a CPU or upgrading your CPU, the socket on the CPU and the motherboard must match.
+So how to check the motherboard socket you have?

-In the following text I will cover these methods in detail.
-In doing so, I will also talk about the different types of sockets you can expect and also talk briefly about the compatible CPUs for the latest motherboard sockets.
+In the following text, I will cover these methods in detail.
+In doing so, I will also talk about the different types of sockets you can expect and briefly discuss the compatible CPUs for the latest motherboard sockets.

 Also Read: Where is the CPU Located in a Computer?